JUST IN: City Passes Unanimous Resolution to IMPEACH Trump | John Hawkins' Right Wing News

 Richmond is WHACK!

-They are considered the 6th poorest large city in the State of California and the yet the highest public employee salary burden…so, obviously they reaping what they sow.
+They are considered the 6th poorest large city in the State of California and yet they have the highest public employee salary burden…so, obviously the are reaping what they sow.

 …and currently they are sowing a whole lot of steaming bull crap.